ZhengMinghui1234/enfuzzer/example/readme.md

 ## Instructions of Enfuzz Server

 The use of Enfuzz server can be mainly divided into 5 steps：
-1. environment building; 2. upload source code and build; 3.upload inital seeds; 4.base fuzzers selection; 5.run Enfuzz server.
+1. environment building; 2. upload source code and build; 3.upload inital seeds; 4.base fuzzers selection; 5.run Enfuzzer.

 ###  Step One: environment building